-\ The cut-off points for the model calculations are by default 1 and 99 percent market share respectively.
-Thus if data fall below or above these cut-off points (as in this example for the share of steam locomotives after 1972), they are not considered in the model parameter estimation and are not presented in the graphics.
-In this particular example also the period 1950 to 1953 was excluded in the model parameter estimation.
+8The cutoff points for the model calculations are by default 1% and 99% market share, respectively.
+Thus if data fall below or above these cutoff points (as in this example for the share of steam locomotives after 1972), they are not considered in the model parameter estimation and are not presented in the figures.
+In this particular example the period 1950-1953 also was excluded in the model parameter estimation.